St Derfel's Church, Llandderfel: History

-The village of Llandderfel stands in the eastern part of Gwynedd, equidistant between Llandrillo, Denbighshire and Lake Bala.
+The village of Llandderfel stands in the eastern part of Gwynedd, equidistant between Llandrillo, Denbighshire and Llyn Tegid (Lake Bala).
 The church stands on the western edge of the village and is dedicated to Saint Derfel, a Welsh saint.
 Derfel reputedly lived in the 5th/6th century and was one of only seven warriors of King Arthur who survived the Battle of Camlann, at which Arthur himself was killed.
 Derfel became a monk and founded two churches, that at Llandderfel, and a chapel near Cwmbran in South Wales.
 In the Middle Ages, a major pilgrimage cult developed around Derfel, and an effigy of his horse (or a stag), the Ceffyl Derfel (Derfel's horse), is located in the church.
 The horse stood next to a wooden effigy of Derfel, in full armour and an object of veneration.
 The statue of Derfel was removed on the orders of Thomas Cromwell in 1538, despite the villagers' offer of the then huge sum of £40 to Ellis Price, Cromwell's enforcer in North Wales, to spare it.
 The statue was taken to London where it was used as kindling for the pyre on which the martyr John Forest was burnt.
 The effigy of the stag survives although its head was removed in the 18th century.

 The church dates from the early 16th century, although its origins go back to a pre-Norman clas.
 It was restored in 1870.
 The poet Dewi Havhesp, who lived in the village for many years, is buried in the churchyard.
 The church remains an active parish church in the Diocese of St Asaph and occasional services are held.